caldwell/http-log-to-statsd/README.md

 Example: `>.example.com` will append `.example.com` to all metrics processed after this field.

+### Conditional Fields

+Conditional Fields start with `?` and act like primitive 'if' statements.
+There are 3 parts to the field, each separated by a `;`.
+The first part is the predicate, the second is the 'if case' and the third is an optional 'else case'.

+The predicate is composed of a left value, an operator, and a right value (in that order).
+The currently supported operators are `<` and `>` for less-than and greater-than, respectively.
+If either value has a `.` then both values are parsed and compared as floats, otherwise they are parsed as 64 bit integers.

+If the predicate is true then the 'if case' is evaluated.
+If it is false and an 'else case' exists, the 'else case' is evaluated.
+The 'if' and 'else' cases can be any field (other than another Conditional Field).

+Examples:

+`?-1<0;+key` will increment the `key` statsd bucket (since -1 is less than 0).

+`?1<0;+key` will do nothing (since 1 is not less than 0 and there is no else case)

+`?1.0<2;>_fast;>_slow +request` will increment the `request_fast` statsd bucket (since 1 is less than 2 the `>_fast` field is evaluated, which sets the suffix to `_fast`).

 ## Usage:

       http-log-to-statsd [-h | --help] [-v...] [--listen=<listen>] [--statsd=<server>] [--prefix=<prefix>]